Mindurz/cppcourse-brunel/README.md

-To make the program with Cmake put the following files in a folder Neuron.h,
+To make the program with Cmake put the following files in a folder:
+Neuron.h,
 Neuron.cpp,
 Network.h,